MrLixm/MrLixm.github.io/site/src/resources/chkpad1/index.rst

 :description: assets for comparison of film photography rendering against arbitrary digital photography rendering
 :image: cover.png
+:image-alt: Screenshot of Nuke software that show the film picture next to the digital picture.
+The scene is a color-checker on the floor; illuminated by an Ipad.
 :date-created: 2024-07-31T16:54
 :authors: Liam Collod
 :category: asset